MOC and Exam Preparation Resources

 The basic structure of the MOC program remains unchanged.
-To maintain a certificate, a diplomate will need to possess an unrestricted license in the jurisdiction where he or she practices, will need to demonstrate commitment to life-long learning through self-assessment; and will need to pass a secure examination in the discipline(s) in which they choose to recertify.
+To maintain a certificate, a diplomate will need to possess an unrestricted license in the jurisdiction where he/she practices, demonstrate commitment to life-long learning through self-assessment, and pass a secure examination in the discipline(s) in which they choose to recertify.

-Under the new point system, diplomates need to earn 100 points to recertify in one or more discipline(s):
+Diplomates need to earn 100 points (every five years) to recertify in one or more discipline(s).

-The GI SAM series of Online Self-Assessments Modules is an interactive, intuitive product that will assess your current knowledge of specific gastroenterology and hepatology-related topics.
+The GI SAM® series is an interactive, intuitive product that will assess your current knowledge of specific gastroenterology and hepatology-related topics.
 All modules will include 25 questions with instant feedback on your answer choice as well as additional references for further study.

 - Earn 10 points towards ABIM MOC

 - Claim up to 10 AMA PRA Category 1 Credits™

 - ABIM diplomates must be registered in MOC before completing GI SAM Modules.

 Evaluation of Practice Performance